On your driving test, when performing a Basic Right Turn, the examiner will expect you to:

 Indicate right to let other road users know you intend to turn right.

 Steer to take up a position as close to the middle of the road as is safe - normally just left of the centre of the road so that you may leave room for the following traffic to overtake you on your left.

 When travelling slowly enough, select the appropriate gear.

 Look as far into the new road as you can, and ahead, to decide whether or not it is safe to proceed.

-When safe to make the turn steer smoothly so that you end up in your normal driving position in the new road.
+When safe to make the turn, steer smoothly so you end up in your normal driving position in the new road.
 Check your mirrors again to make sure it is safe to build up speed.
 Check to make sure your indicator has cancelled.

 Point of Turn

 You should begin turning into the side road in good time to avoid the danger of over-steering or clipping the kerb in the new road.
 How soon you begin turning will depend on the widths of the roads you are leaving and entering and on what else you can see.
 Move up to the point of turn and make sure you can see into the new road before turning.
 As a guide, the front of your car should be about level with the centre of the road you are joining before you begin the turn.